Frequently Asked Questions about the Funk Heritage Center

 The Cline Cabin – This cabin was found in the Salacoa Valley and was donated by the Cline family in memory of Levi and Bessie Cook Cline.
 It is used as a woodwright’s cabin, a combination residence and woodworking shop, where furniture, tools and other wooden items were made.

-Was the petroglyph found in the area?
+Was the petroglyph originally located?